 Requires three or more years of professional experience in higher education disability services.
 Extensive training and experience in interpretation of psych-educational and physical health records.
 Demonstrated record of strong organizational and assessment skills.
 Experience in disability and rehabilitation services.
 Experience in budget and personnel management.
 Demonstrated effectiveness in conceptualizing and prioritizing objectives, and developing and implementing goals.

 Requires extensive knowledge of the legalities and application of the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973 to higher education and disability services.
 Knowledge of university policies, community and campus services, and resources is desirable.
 Knowledge of management techniques and collaborative efforts in an institution of higher education.

 Requires a Master's degree in rehabilitation counseling, psychology, counseling, or an appropriate field.
 Terminal degree preferred.

 Commitment to student affairs and to the ideal of collaboration within a university community.
 Commitment and demonstrated history of student advocacy.
 Must be able to interact effectively with administration, faculty, staff, students, and colleagues.
 Commitment to educational and professional development.
 Must be well organized and able to effectively communicate orally and in writing.
 Requires occasional travel.
 Active participation in state and national organizations is expected.
-Some evening and weekend work is required. *Regular reliable attendance is required. *This position is designated as security sensitive and requires a criminal background check.
+Some evening and weekend work is required. *Regular reliable attendance is required.
+Serves as Campus Security Authority as outlined by the Clery Act. *This position is designated as security sensitive and requires a criminal background check.